mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 After installation, **Restart your PC**.

-## Step 1 - Configure the LAMP Environment on Ubuntu
+## Step 1 - Configure the LAMP+LAPP Environment on Ubuntu

-> Note: If you do not intend to set up the LAMP environment, as the Ubuntu system will mainly be used with Docker, you can skip steps **1, 2, and 3** and proceed to **Step 4** [Install a Custom Shell, NVM, and Optimize User Experience (Optional)](#step-4---install-a-custom-shell-nvm-and-optimize-user-experience-optional)
+> Note: If you do not intend to set up the LAMP+LAPP environment, as the Ubuntu system will mainly be used with Docker, you can skip steps **1, 2, and 3** and proceed to **Step 4** [Install a Custom Shell, NVM, and Optimize User Experience (Optional)](#step-4---install-a-custom-shell-nvm-and-optimize-user-experience-optional)

 Here, we will install all the system services and executables to enable support for **PHP** versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2, 8.3 and 8.4.
 We will also enable the **Apache web server** and the **MySQL server**.